rtimmons/mongo-etls/docs/tech_design.md

 This is intended to be a set of guidelines and design decisions that all teams within dev-prod use as a starting point for any new or significantly changed work that is data-heavy.

-Deviations are to be expected but must be well-reasoned and approved by a purality of dev-prod technical leadership.
+Deviations are to be expected but must be well-reasoned and approved by a plurality of dev-prod technical leadership.

 ## Bureaucracy

 This document is intentionally NOT a Google doc.
-This lives in the ETL repo for auditing a PR purposes.
+This lives in the ETL repo for auditing and PR purposes.

 **Changelog**: